 7. Pioneer Park in Tumwater

-Beyond its expansive playground, this lovely park offers a .5-mile unimproved trail and 1.2 miles of mixed-surface trails for jogging or walking.
+Beyond its expansive playground, this lovely park offers a .5-mile unimproved trail and 1.2 miles of mixed-surface trails for running or walking.
 There’s also access to the Deschutes River and a beach area, both nice areas for exploring with little ones.

 8. Tolmie State Park, Olympia